kafeijao/Kafe_CVR_Mods/OSC/README.md

 ## Debugging

-Currently there is no easy way to debug.
+Currently, there is no easy way to debug.
 I would recommend using my other mod [CCK.Debugger](../README.md), among other things it allows you to see a menu with all your avatar parameters.
 Which will update realtime including the changes via OSC.